 2 Assessment for family and friend carers

-The self-assessment for family and friend carers is designed to help people who provide unpaid care to a relative, friend or neighbour.
-It aims to help you think about your personal circumstances - what is working well in your life and what needs to change.
+Our carers' self-assessment is aimed at people who provide unpaid care to a relative, friend or neighbour.
+It is designed to help you think about what is working well for you and what needs to change.

-Carers Support West Sussex will receive completed online and paper copies of self-assessments, as they carry out the majority of carers' assessments on our behalf.
-A member of their staff will contact you after you submit your form.
+Carers Support West Sussex carry out the majority of carers' assessments on our behalf.
+You can find their contact details on the downloadable or paper forms.

-If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for has not been assessed, or is not receiving services from us.
-An assessment is free of charge.
+If you provide unpaid care to a relative, friend or neighbour you are entitled to a formal assessment of your needs even if the person you care for:

-If you have completed a carers' self-assessment, what you have told us will be included in your assessment.
+If you have already submitted a completed carers' self-assessment, we will include what you have told us when we assess you.

 The carer does not need to live in West Sussex for us to assess their needs, but the person they care for must.

 If you are not eligible we will provide information, advice and assistance to help you plan the support you need.